 The Vineyard of Montmartre

-The small patch of vineyard situated on a steep hill seems at odds in Paris.
-How many sightseers know that the Île de France was once a wine-making region?
-There were vineyards in Issy-les-Moulineaux, Rueil-Malmaison, Saint-Germain-en-Laye, Suresnes… Since 1932, the vines of Montmartre have continued the centuries-old tradition.
+In the past, the region included many vineyards in Issy-les-Moulineaux, Rueil-Malmaison, Saint-Germain-en-Laye, Suresnes… Since 1932, the vines of Montmartre have continued the centuries-old tradition.

 The vineyard stretch is owned by the City of Paris and covers 1,556 m2.
 It produces 27 varieties of wine including 75% of Gamay, 20% of Pinot, some stocks of white Sauvignon and Riesling.

-The wine production of the ‘Clos de Montmartre’ reaches up to 500 litres per year which represents 1,700 bottles.
+The wine production of the ‘Clos de Montmartre’ reaches up to 500 litres per year which represent 1,700 bottles.

 An old local saying